Serve your community.

 The IEI is also the official provider of eye care for the Special Olympics.
 ICO students and faculty attend the Opening Eyes and Medfest vision screenings each year and, working with several sponsoring ophthalmic organizations, provide protective eyewear and glasses to athletes free of charge.

 The IEI provides free vision screening services at schools and events in the Chicagoland area.
-For more information, please contact Dr. Wendy Stone.
+For more information, please contact Dr. Katie Foreman.